Tools and methodology walk hand in hand

 What else do you need to manage a project successfully?

-To feel confident as a large project looms on your horizon, we recommend you check out the articles referenced above covering project management skills and a project template.
+To feel confident as a large project looms on your horizon, we recommend you check out the articles referenced above covering project management skills and a project template. or a popular article on project communication.
 We also have a past newsletter article on implementation planning as part of a change initiative that details more of what a good project plan includes.
 You can find it here.
 Finally, we encourage you to consider Dynamic Planning® for your project rather than reinventing the wheel.
 Dynamic Planning® is the project management tool we have used successfully for over 30 years.
 You can learn about it here.

-If you have more specific questions or if you are interested in talking to us about Dynamic Planning® for your project, let us know via phone at (877) 276-4414 or e-mail.
+If you have more specific questions or if you are interested in talking to us about Dynamic Planning® for your project, let us know.
 We would be happy to discuss your specific needs and questions, and what our approach includes.